 We recommend implementing lead scores with no minimum value to start.
 Request that sales follow up with leads equally, no matter their score for a predetermined test period.
 Then, once that test period is complete, analyze sales follow up and lead score.
 See if you can identify a clear cut-off point where leads stop turning into customers.

 Once this number is determined, sales and marketing must work together to develop the appropriate outreach processes for leads of certain scores.

 For example, if after careful analysis you realize most leads that have a score below thirty never turn into customers, you come up with an agreement that sales will follow up with all leads scored above thirty and those who fall beneath that threshold will be placed into a nurture program until they become ready to buy.

 5. Secure the Help of Sales and Marketing Automation Tools

 If you’re thinking lead scoring sounds great, but nearly impossible to get done manually, you’d be right.
 Scoring leads without the help of a marketing automation tool is time-consuming– and even worse, it can lead to data inaccuracies and lead routing problems.

-Not to mention, as a lead is nurtured through the Salesforce’s Pardot in place, it’s pretty impossible to keep up with a single lead’s activities—not to mention thousands of leads., their score will likely change.
-Without automated processes, like
+Not to mention, as a lead is nurtured through the sales funnel, their score will likely change.
+Without automated processes, like Salesforce’s Pardot in place, it’s pretty impossible to keep up with a single lead’s activities—not to mention thousands of leads.

 Luckily, most popular marketing automation tools can handle the entire lead scoring process for you.
 All you have to do is enter your scoring criteria, and the automation tool will score leads as they come in and will update their scores as they change.
 You will be able to reap the rewards of lead scoring without devoting a ton of your time to it.